ste616/atca-training/tutorials/3_acal_and_tsys/README.md

 the tvchannels", then you're correct!
 This is one of the crucial takeaways from this tutorial, and one which will be expanded upon later: **the calibration of the telescope includes the tvchannel setting, and if you change this during your observation, the calibration will no longer be the same**.
+This is why the correlator remembers the tvchannel range associated with each different frequency configuration.